oroinc/customer-portal/src/Oro/Bundle/CustomerBundle/Resources/doc/api/customer_group.md

 #### get_subresource

-Retrieve the record of the user who is an owner of a specific customer group record.
+Retrieve a record of the user who is an owner of a specific customer group record.

 #### get_relationship